pivot-access-ltd/bma-offline-docs/src/how-to-enable-maas-native-tls-5116.md

 the following arguments are required: key, cert
 ```

 By default, the port for HTTPS traffic will be 5443.
-It’s possible to specify a different one via the `–port` option.
+It’s possible to specify a different one via the `--port` option.
 If your certificate is not self-signed, you can pass a cacert.pem, so that the full chain will be included in the certificate served by MAAS.

 If you have HA setup, please note that every MAAS instance will use the same certificate, so you need to create one certificate with multiple domain names or IP addresses; for example: